-Department along with MSWD and the City.
+The wastewater from the proposed project is expected to be minimal and easily accommodated given the size and nature of the project.
+The operation and construction of the septic system will comply with the requirements of the State Regional Water Quality Control Board and Riverside County Health Department along with MSWD and the City.
 The sewer master planned facilities will comply with CEQA protocols prior to construction, to include environmental analysis.
 Connections into sewer infrastructure once installed will undergo review by MSWD and City Staff to ensure wastewater capacity and compliance.
 Additionally, sewer installation and connection fees in place at the time of development or connection would be collected by MSWD.
 Therefore, less than significant impacts are expected.

-c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+Mitigation Measures: None c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

 The flood plain in the Project vicinity has a FEMA Zone AO designation, deemed subject to inundation by the 100-year (1-percent-annual-chance) flood and an average velocity of 5 feet per second.
 The Zone AO plane designation encompasses undeveloped and developed properties.
-Project implementation would involve permanent site improvements on approximately 1.26 acres, therefore introducing impervious surfaces in the form of buildings, paving, and hardscape to the previously undeveloped (pervious) land.
+Project implementation would involve permanent site improvements on approximately 3.05 acres, therefore introducing impervious surfaces in the form of buildings, paving, and hardscape to the previously undeveloped (pervious) land.
 The nature of the Project requires ample utilization of the entire property to accommodate the proposed facilities and operations (parking lot, drive aisles, structures, etc.)

 To prevent changes to local drainage conditions (patterns, quantities, or velocities) and adverse erosion and sedimentation impacts, the Project is expected to incorporate a storm drain design and flood control facilities.
-The Project Specific Preliminary Hydrology Report indicates that stormwater runoff from the Project, including parking areas, hardscape and roof drainage, would be carried to an underground retention facility via surface and piped conveyances.
-The structure would be sized to contain the largest increase in runoff volume between the pre- and post-construction condition caused by the controlling storm event.
+The Project Specific Preliminary Hydrology Report indicates that stormwater runoff from the Project, including parking areas, hardscape and roof drainage, would be carried to underground retention facilities via surface and piped conveyances.
+The structures would be sized to contain the largest increase in runoff volume between the pre- and post-construction condition caused by the controlling storm event.
 Only runoff in excess of the storm drain system capacity would be conveyed off-site in a pattern that does not cause erosion or siltation conditions.
 The proposed building will be protected with 2-foot high flood walls, and flood shields will be installed at all openings.